mendelr20/phase-2-project/README.md

 # About This Project

 ## Description

-This Nurses Application is a JavaScript application built with a React Framework and styled with Semantic-UI that takes a list of the most commonly found Nurses and their average salary in the USA.
+A JavaScript application built with React framework and styled with Semantic-UI that displays a list of commonly found Nurses and their average salary in the USA.
+Upon opening the application, users will be brought to the home page which displays the landing page and contact information with clickable links.
+The name link leads to the Github profile, the email link auto-starts an email, and the phone number link auto-dials the number.
+The application also includes an About page with information on the inspiration and reasoning behind its creation.

-In the list of Nurses each Nurse has a like button that is clickable, when the like button is clicked it will increase the like count by 1.
-There is a new Nurse button on the nurses page that when clicked it will generate a form where you can input the nurses name and the average salary and it will start off with a like count of 0 and it will be added to the the end of the nurses list. a
+The Nurses page displays a list of Nurses retrieved from a JSON server running in the background.
+Each Nurse in the list is clickable and users can increase the like count for each Nurse by clicking the like button.
+There is also a form for adding new Nurses, which starts with a like count of 0 and is added to the end of the list.
 <br />

 ## Contributors